 The cannabidiol oil is derived from flowers of cannabis plants and is concentrated in its resin glands or trichomes.
-These glands contain oil that is rich in CBD which differs in quality and quantity between different strains of the cannabis plant.
-The active CBD available in the flower can be purified and concentrated using precise production techniques.
-When oil of high potency and concentration is derived from the glands then it can be used in lesser dosage.
-This lesser dosage saves money as CBD oil is an expensive product but produces the desired effect.
+These glands contain oil that is rich in CBD.
+It differs in quality and quantity between different strains of the cannabis plant.
+The active CBD available within the flower can be purified and concentrated using precise production techniques.
+When oil of high potency and concentration is derived from the glands, it can be used in a lesser dose.
+This lower dosage saves money.
+That’s because CBD oil is an expensive product but produces those desired effects.

 Production of CBD oil

-Industrial production of CBD oil is done by combining the cannabinoid rich plant with other compounds like CO², butane, ethanol or olive oil etc., all of which leave their residues in the final product.
-The most important part of CBD oil extraction is selection of right plant for the extraction of oil.
-Cost of final product will depend on its potency and purity which is controllable only via oil extraction technique.
+Industrial production of CBD oil is done by combining the cannabinoid-rich plant with other compounds.
+These consist of CO², butane, ethanol, olive oil, etc. All of which leave their residues in the final product.
+The most crucial part of CBD extraction is the selection of the right plant.
+The cost of the final product will depend on its potency and purity, which are controllable only via the oil extraction technique.
+[Source]

-This is regarded as most inexpensive method of extracting CBD oil and is recommended by director of phytochemical research at Bedrocan BV that supplies it to Dutch Health Ministry.
-CBD oil extracted by this method will contain a healthy dose of Omega rich acids and minimalistic chemical residues in the pure oil.
-Usually hemp seed oil or olive oil is used as a carrier in these methods as this is the most effective way to extract resin from the plants and flowers.
-The only drawback is the short shelf life of oil extracted in this manner though it is highly effective when taken orally or applied topically on the skin.
+The carrier oil extraction method is regarded as the most inexpensive method of extracting.
+CBD oil extracted by this method will contain a dose of Omega-rich acids and minimalistic chemical residues in the pure oil.
+Usually, hemp seed oil or olive oil is used as a carrier in these methods.
+It’s the most effective way to extract resin from plants and flowers.
+The only drawback is the short shelf life of oil obtained in this manner.
+Although, it’s highly effective when taken orally or applied topically on the skin.

-Considered the most scientific method this is also among the cleanest techniques of extraction.
-Referred to as sub-critical or super critical CO² method, it uses carbon dioxide under different pressures to extract the medicinal oil.
-This is among the most expensive techniques of extraction due to use of hi-tech equipment that can be operated by trained personnel only.
-The advantage of this technique is that the end product is the purest form of CBD oil which is highly potent and free of chlorophyll.
-However if the heat used during extraction is too high it can damage terpenes in the oil that have therapeutic benefits and provide flavor and essence to the oil strain.
+The CO² extraction (decarboxylation) method is considered the cleanest and most scientific approach.
+Referred to as sub-critical or super-critical CO², it uses carbon dioxide under different pressures to extract the medicinal oil.
+The CO2 extraction technique is among the most expensive methods of extraction due to the use of hi-tech equipment that can only be operated by trained personnel.
+The advantage of this technique is that the end product is the purest form of CBD oil, highly potent, and free of chlorophyll.

-Being a relatively inexpensive method it is preferred by small scale producers of CBD and THC oils.
-During extraction this method uses solvents like butane, ethanol and alcohol derived from grains.
-This method has several disadvantages the worst of which is potential of explosion while the second is leftover residue of these solvents.
-Scientists and doctors advice against the use of this method as it can make the end product unsafe for medical use and also can make existing medical condition much worse.
-When there are unsafe residues in CBD oil it reduces healing powers and can even compromise health of patients.
+Being a relatively inexpensive method, extracting with solvents is preferred by small scale producers of CBD and THC oils.
+During extraction, this method uses solvents like butane, ethanol, and alcohol derived from grains.
+This method has several disadvantages, the worst of which is the potential of an explosion.
+At the same time, the second is the leftover residue of these solvents.
+Scientists and doctors advise against using this method, as it can make the end product unsafe for medical use and make the existing medical condition much worse.
+When there are unsafe residues in CBD oil, it reduces healing powers and can even compromise patients’ health.

-This method yields medicinal grade CBD oil of around two to four grams for each flower.
-With grain alcohol there is minimal residue and impurities in the oil that should be consumed directly instead of vaping or smoking.
+This method yields therapeutic grade CBD oil of around two to four grams for each flower.
+With grain alcohol, there is minimal residue and impurities in the oil that should be consumed directly instead of vaping or smoking.